 Why are Trucking Executives Keeping their Immigrant Recruitment Efforts Quiet?

 Long considered to be an industry that is lacking in diversity, commercial trucking firms have gone to great lengths to publicize the fact that their industry is becoming more diverse.
 Indeed, as the number of women who are employed as truck drivers slowly rises, companies have proudly touted that fact to the general public.
 Yet, as the number of immigrants rises, the big truck companies are keeping the fact quiet.
 What is going on?
 According to some industry observers, they believe this is an effort to keep truck drivers from organizing.
 Without vigorous labor organization, it will be difficult for drivers to fight for higher wages.
 If trucking company managers can keep immigrants feeling uneasy in their working community, they may be able to prevent labor organization and keep immigrant wages below the market standard.
 This is certainly an unacceptable reason; immigrant truck drivers have a legal right to fair wages, regardless of their national origin.

 We Support Immigrants in L.A.

-At the Law Office of Joshua L. Goldstein, P.C., we understand the vital contributions that immigrants make to our national and local economy.
-If you or a loved one needs immigration help, our Los Angeles immigration lawyers are standing by, ready to help.
+At the Goldstein Immigration Lawyers, we understand the vital contributions that immigrants make to our national and local economy.
+If you or a loved one needs immigration help, our immigration lawyer in Los Angeless are standing by, ready to help.
 Please do not hesitate to contact us today by calling (213) 514-8870 or emailing us through our website.
 We serve communities throughout the Los Angeles region, including Pasadena, Downey, Torrance, Inglewood and Santa Monica.